2019 Best Online Colleges for Graphic Design Degrees

-Comprehensive List of Schools for an Online Graphic Design Degree (32)
+Comprehensive List of Accredited Online Schools - Graphic Design

-Associate degrees and undergraduate certificates in graphic design can provide a design foundation that can help motivated students to pursue graphic design assistant positions.
+Associate degrees and undergraduate certificates in graphic design can provide a solid foundation that can help motivated students to pursue graphic design assistant positions.
 These programs include courses in areas like the Adobe Creative Suite, typography, and color theory.
-Some career-oriented programs may specialize in a particular design area, such as Web design or interactive design.
+Some career-oriented programs may specialize in a particular design area, such as web design or interactive design.

-Bachelor’s degrees can provide the necessary depth and breadth in graphic design to pursue a staff-level position after graduation.
+Bachelor’s degrees can provide the necessary depth and breadth in graphic design to pursue a variety of jobs.
 Students take courses in visual communication, graphic design theory, print design, and electronic layouts, along with classes in general education areas like humanities, natural science, and social science.
 Students in a bachelor’s program also develop a portfolio of exceptional design projects, which can be used later to apply for jobs or graduate school.

 A master’s degree in graphic design can be a good choice for people with or without graphic design backgrounds, as these degrees may be advanced or entry level.
 The master’s degree usually focuses around a thesis project, a large piece of graphic design work that showcases what the student has learned, as well as their top design ideas.
 Students with graphic design backgrounds can choose to focus the master’s program in a particular design area, such as branding or digital design.